Anti-discrimination law: Americans with Disabilities Act of 1990

 Employment rates for all disabled men and disabled women under 40 have decreased since the implementation of the ADA.
 This effect is especially pronounced for those with mental disabilities and for those with lower levels of education.
 However, there is evidence to suggest that the decrease in employment rates is partially explained by increased participation in educational opportunities.
 These decreases can be attributed to increased costs for employers to remain in compliance with ADA provisions; rather than bearing increased costs, companies hire fewer workers with disabilities.
 While popular conception is that the ADA has created the opportunity for legal recourse for those with disabilities, less than 10% of ADA related cases find in favor of the plaintiff.

 Prior to 1960

 David Neumark and Wendy Stock found evidence that sex discrimination/equal pay laws boosted the relative earnings of black and white females and conversely reduced the relative employment of both black women and white women.

 Exceptions

-Where anti-discrimination legislation is in force, exceptions are sometimes included in the laws, particularly affecting the military and religious organizations.
+Where anti-discrimination legislation is in force, exceptions are sometimes included in the laws.

+Citizenship

+The International Convention on the Elimination of All Forms of Racial Discrimination has an exception which allows discrimination based on nationality, citizenship or naturalization.

 Military

 In many nations with anti-discrimination legislation, women are excluded from holding certain positions in the military, such as serving in a frontline combat capacity or aboard submarines.
-The reason given varies; for example, the British Royal Navy cite the reason for not allowing women to serve aboard submarines as medical and related to the safety of an unborn fetus, rather than that of combat effectiveness.
+The reason given varies; for example, the British Royal Navy cite the reason for not allowing women to serve aboard submarines as medical and related to the safety of an unborn foetus, rather than that of combat effectiveness.